linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 16 How Much Should a Firm Borrow Part I.md

 # Real World Departures from MM Assumptions

-MM understood that the real world departed from their assumptions
+MM understood that the real world departed from their assumptions Major departures
-Major departures

-$\mathrm{O}$  Taxes
+- Taxes
-$\circ$  Transaction Costs
+- Transaction Costs
-○ Financial Distress and Bankruptcy
+- Financial Distress and Bankruptcy
-$\bigcirc$  Conflicts between creditors and shareholders
+- Conflicts between creditors and shareholders

 # Taxes